Countering GBV within the Refugee Community in Erbil, Iraq

 Photo by DOZ Iraq During GBV Workshops at Kawargosk Refugee Camp, Erbil, Iraq 2023

-During the months of May, June, and July 2023, DOZ Iraq organized three training workshops on gender-based violence at the Women and Girls Center / Kawergosk Social Center for Women in the Kawergosk refugee camp in Erbil.
+During the months of May, June, July, and August 2023, DOZ Iraq organized five training workshops on gender-based violence at the Women and Girls Center / Kawergosk Social Center for Women in the Kawergosk refugee camp in Erbil.
 The training workshops aimed to empower women and educate them about issues related to violence, Gender-based violence, and providing them with the resources and skills necessary to address and prevent GBV.
 These training workshops also aimed to create a safe space among the participants, highlighting the challenges and problems that society faces in facing gender-based violence, how to confront it, and work collaboratively towards finding effective and sustainable solutions.

-The training workshops received a response from 48 participants from different backgrounds, including activists in women’s issues, university students, school teachers, and girls from the camp community who are interested in women’s issues.
+The training workshops received a response from 72 participants from different backgrounds, including activists in women’s issues, university students, school teachers, and girls from the camp community who are interested in women’s issues.
 The training workshops included providing the participants with an introduction to gender-based violence through Introducing it and referring to its various types (rape, sexual assault, physical assault, forced marriage, underage marriage, etc.), misconceptions about gender-based violence were also discussed, and the root causes of gender-based violence were discussed, including the “system patriarchal and gender norms, power and control dynamics, social and cultural factors, economic factors, and other causes) that have an impact on individuals and society and contribute to the exacerbation of GBV.

 On the other hand, the training workshops discussed the effects of gender-based violence, including (psychological, social, and economic effects, which in turn affect victims of gender-based violence and society in general).
 Within this framework, the discussions between the participants and the trainer dealt with strategies for preventing gender-based violence, including (promoting equality and respectful relationships, addressing wrong societal norms through intensification of awareness and educational programs and campaigns targeting the community, empowering women and enhancing their role in engaging in Areas of decision-making to reduce discrimination and violence to which they are exposed, the need to include awareness of equality issues in educational curricula to spread human values and contribute to building a more just and tolerant society).